08.02.2023

 Building an intranet for more engagement and accessibility

-- and share their own know-how, insights and anecdotes
+Share their own know-how, insights, and anecdotes

 The author: Patrik Kolligs, business psychologist and founder of Kronsteg

-Building an intranet: What is the goal?
+Building an intranet: what is the goal?

-Build an intranet in 7 steps
+How to build an intranet in 7 steps

 When setting up an intranet, these steps are crucial: